-By March 2018 the coastal village of Trimingham in North Norfolk will have a new Village Hall to replace the small Pilgrim Shelter which has served as the village hall since 1935.
+The new village hall in the coastal village of Trimingham in North Norfolk was formally opened on 16 June 2018, replacing the small Pilgrim Shelter which had served as the village hall since 1935.

-Being sited close to the cliff edge means the Pilgrim Shelter is in risk of being lost to coastal erosion, so local residents have spent the last seven years raising funds to build a replacement hall.
+Being sited close to the cliff edge means the Pilgrim Shelter is in risk of being lost to coastal erosion, so local residents spent seven years raising funds to build a replacement hall.

 A Pathfinder grant from North Norfolk District Council enabled the Parish Council to purchase a suitable site on the inland side of the village, and a Big Lottery Fund grant of over £440,000 resulted in a ground breaking ceremony being able to take place early in August 2017.

-The determination of the local residents, just 350 people, has seen their own fund raising activities and events raise an incredible £42,500 towards the cost of the project.
+The determination of the local residents, just 350 people, saw their own fund raising activities and events raise an incredible £42,500 towards the cost of the project.

-The eco-friendly design of the building has enabled the Sheringham Shoal Community Fund to provide a grant of £32,224 to fund the building‘s ground source heating system, this being the largest single grant that the Community Fund has awarded to date.
+The eco-friendly design of the building enabled the Sheringham Shoal Community Fund to provide a grant of £32,224 to fund the building’s ground source heating system; at the time of its award this was the largest single grant made by the Community Fund.

 “We are delighted with the generous support that the Sheringham Shoal Community Fund has shown to the Village Hall project”, said Terry Brown, Chairman of Trimingham Parish Council.